OctopusDeploy/blog/blog/2019-11/why-we-bet-on-k8s/index.md

 If a customer is using more resources than expected and is impacting other users on the same machine, would we relocate them?
 If so, to where?

-_When customers leave do we infill those slots?_
+_When customers leave do we infill those empty slots?_

 Many people use cloud Octopus for trials, which are later abandoned.
 This would result in sparsely populated VM's if we didn't reallocate, which over time would reduce the benefit of the project.

 Of course all these questions could be answered, but they would require writing and maintaining orchestration code that was not our core business.
 And this orchestration code would likely _not_ be cloud-agnostic, and would tie us to a particular vendor.

-### Option 3: Azure App Service
+### Option 3: Azure App Services

 What's the optimal number of servers to wrangle?
 Zero!

 We could host each customer as an Azure Web App.

-The _huge_ advantage of this approach was no infrastructure to manage.
+The _huge_ advantage of this approach was no VM's to manage.

 The disadvantage of this approach was similar to above: we would still have to orchestrate allocating users between Service Plans.
 Significant work would be required to re-architect Octopus to run as an App Service.
 Oh, and of course we were currently on AWS, not Azure (Spoiler alert for future posts: this was about to change).
 But these weren't even the biggest concerns.
 Our biggest concern was leaving ourselves at the mercy of the Azure gods; the dreaded vendor lock-in.
 What if Azure deprecated App Services? (admittedly unlikely) Or changed the pricing model significantly?
-(Perhaps not so unlikely)
+(Perhaps not so unlikely) If you run a handful of Azure Web Apps and the price rockets, that's a bad day.
+If you run many thousands of them...

 ### Option 4: Kubernetes